This information will teach you about the placement and care of your central venous catheter (CVC).

 - If your catheter is leaking at any time, clamp it above the leak.
 Use the white catheter clamp on the catheter, if possible.
 If the white clamp is not available, use the clamp found in the emergency kit.
 Wipe the area that is leaking with an alcohol pad.
 Cover the site with tape.
 Call your doctor or nurse immediately.
 Catheters can often be repaired.

 While your catheter is in place, it is especially important to take good care of your skin to reduce your risk of infection.
 We recommend that you wash with Hibiclens® every day while your catheter is in place.
 It contains a fast-acting antiseptic called chlorhexidine gluconate (CHG) that kills germs that live on your skin and will reduce your risk of infection.
 Hibiclens can work for up to 6 hours after using it.
 You can purchase it from any local pharmacy or online.
 You will be sent home with a small bottle when you are discharged from the hospital.
-For more information, you can watch Showering While You Have a Central Venous Catheter.
+For more information, you can watch the video Showering While You Have a Central Venous Catheter.

 Instructions for using Hibiclens